Want a perfectly sculpted back? Start doing some lat pulldowns and you will get there fast.

 Both hands should be extended up toward where the band is anchored.
 Step back until there is tension in the band.

 You can increase the challenge by increasing the tension on the bands or using a heavier band.
 You can also perform the exercise while seated or kneeling.
+You will feel the lats engage.
+Make sure you have even distribution on both hands so one side is not working harder than the other.

 You’ll also be working your core as a bonus with this movement.